What to expect as a GIT student :

 Become a student:

-There are a couple of options to choose from.
-For more info on becoming a student.
+There are a couple of options to choose from

 A full time student is for those young men and women who are in good health and have finished high school and up to about 25 years of age.
-They will be living and working on the farm from March 15th – Oct.
-18th.
+They will be living and working on the farm from March 22nd – October19th.
 We strongly encourage each student to consider becoming a full time student as this will give you a more complete understanding of the farm and your own spiritual walk.

-A part time student is the same as a full time student except that they would only be on the farm for a minimum of 3 months starting at the beginning of the growing season (March 15th) until their time expires.
+A part time student is the same as a full time student except that they would only be on the farm for a minimum of 3 months starting at the beginning of the growing season (March 22nd) until July 1st (Summer break).

 Age: We accept students on an individual basis through application and interview process.
 Generally speaking though, you should have graduated from high school or equivalent, and usually between the ages of 18-25.

-- The cost to attend as a “Full Time Student” is $4,200.
-This covers – Tuition, Room and Board.
+- The cost to attend as a “Full Time Student” and “Returning Student” is $5,000.
+This covers Tuition, Room and Board.
 You will only be responsible for your incidentals such as any snacks, toiletries and any study incidentals such as pens, pencils etc. A full list will be sent to you upon your acceptance.

 Fees are due in full 30 days prior to arrival unless previous arrangements have been made.
 Financial aid is sometimes available; however, we strongly encourage you to work hard to secure any monies necessary.
 We are happy to help in this endeavor with letters, brochures and other resources.